 David Baer, PHD: Pistachios, of course!
 (I do like all sorts of nuts.)

 Thanks, David!
-Basically, all pistachios have 5% fewer calories then previously thought.
+Basically, all pistachios have 5% fewer calories than previously thought.

-These "cell walls" are great for filling us up and not making us fat.
+These "cell walls" are great for filling us up and not out.
 This is a great reason to grab those pistachios (or any plant food) instead of that Twinkie.

 Do you eat pistachios?